-NYCC Archaeology - There are no known archaeological sites in the area indicated or within the immediate vicinity.
-No objections.

-Ainsty IDB - Discharge rate to the watercourse has not been agreed.
+- 2.6 NYCC Archaeology - There are no known archaeological sites in the area indicated or within the immediate vicinity.
+No objections. - 2.7 Ainsty IDB Discharge rate to the watercourse has not been agreed.
 The site is outside the district with no Board maintained watercourse within the immediate vicinity.
 The preferred option is discharge to soakaways.
 If there has been a previous discharge to a watercourse and if soakaways are not possible the existing rate should be reduced by 30%.
-If approved the following condition should be included:
+If approved, conditions are requested relating to surface water disposal.